Naman-Pal/SIHMON/ceng355report.md

 [^8]: National Library of Medicine (US Govt.).
 (2019).
 Mortality Associated With Acute Respiratory Infections Among Children at Home.
 Available at :https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6325348/

 - Prematurely born babies:
   An estimated 13.4 million babies were born pre-term in 2020, with nearly 1 million dying from preterm complications worldwide.
 It is not feasible for all parents to keep their children in the ICU for months.
-Monitoring such babies' sleep, heart rates, and oxygen levels during different times of the day can make all the difference.
+Monitoring such babies' sleep, heart rates, and oxygen levels during different times of the day can make all the difference [^9].

 [^9]: who.int.
 (2023).
 152 million babies born preterm in the last decade.
 Available at :https://www.who.int/news/item/09-05-2023-152-million-babies-born-preterm-in-the-last-decade#:~:text=An%20estimated%2013.4%20million%20babies,37%20weeks%20of%20pregnancy)%20worldwide.